2021 FITZGERALD FESTIVAL TO CELEBRATE FITZGERALD'S BIRTHDAY ON

 6:00 p.m. - 8:00 p.m.

-On Friday, September 24, the Fitzgerald Festival will celebrate F. Scott Fitzgerald's 125th birthday with a showing of a recent award-winning documentary about the Fitzgeralds and a post-film discussion with its director/producer and one of its featured participants.
+On Friday, September 24 (6:00pm - 8:00pm Eastern time), the Fitzgerald Festival celebrated F. Scott Fitzgerald's 125th birthday with a free showing of a recent award-winning documentary about the Fitzgeralds and a post-film discussion with its director/producer and one of its featured participants.

-The Festival will show Gatsby in Connecticut, followed by a discussion between film-maker Robert Steven Williams and Fitzgerald scholar Walter Raubicheck, a featured participant in the film.
-The discussion will be moderated by Jackson R. Bryer.
+The Festival showed Gatsby in Connecticut, followed by a discussion between film-maker Robert Steven Williams and Fitzgerald scholar Walter Raubicheck, a featured participant in the film.
+The discussion was moderated by Jackson R. Bryer.